-This unique honour recognised his 40 year association as Guest Conductor, Principal Conductor, and Chief Conductor, and his significant influence on orchestral performance in New Zealand.
+This unique honour recognised his 40-year association as Guest Conductor, Principal Conductor, and Chief Conductor of the New Zealand Symphony Orchestra, and his significant influence on orchestral performance in New Zealand.

 At 26, he was appointed to the Staatsoper, Wiesbaden, where he directed performances of major operas from the German, French, Italian, and British repertoires.
 He became director of the Wiesbaden Symphony Orchestra three years later and General musikdirector in Bochum (he conducted the opening concert at the 1957 Brussels World Fair with the Bochum Symphony Orchestra).
 In 1962 he became Music Director of the Rotterdam Philharmonic Orchestra.